-“Under the Skin” Science Exhibition to Open February 1, 2020
+“Under the Skin” Science Exhibition Now on View

 Above: Hog-Nosed Snake with Prey, CT Scan.
 Image courtesy of Dr. Ed Stanley and Dr. David Blackburn.

-On February 1, 2020, a fascinating new exhibition that explores the intersection of art and science opens in the newly renovated and enlarged Science Gallery at the Bruce Museum in Greenwich, CT.
+A fascinating new exhibition that explores the intersection of art and science is now on view in the newly renovated and enlarged Science Gallery at the Bruce Museum in Greenwich, CT.

 Under the Skin highlights a dozen recent scientific discoveries through a combination of stunning imagery and real biological specimens.

-The exhibition, on view through July 19, 2020, showcases images made possible by a remarkable array of technologies – CT scanning, infrared and UV imaging, scanning electron microscopy, and more – that reveal the extraordinary beauty of nature that often lies just below the surface.
+The exhibition showcases images made possible by a remarkable array of technologies – CT scanning, infrared and UV imaging, scanning electron microscopy, and more – that reveal the extraordinary beauty of nature that often lies just below the surface.
 All of the images presented in the exhibition, from a section of a dinosaur bone photographed in cross-polarized light, to a CT scan of a hog-nosed snake engorged with prey, were captured in the last five years, thus representing the cutting edge of modern imaging.

 A number of the images in Under the Skin highlight new scientific discoveries that were undreamt of a decade ago.
 Specimens from the Bruce Museum Collection and on loan from other collections complement each image and reinforce the role of museums as stewards of natural history.